networkx/nx-guides/content/algorithms/dag/index.md

 ### Definition

-Directed acyclic graph ("DAG" or "dag") is a directed graph with no directed cycles.
+A directed acyclic graph ("DAG" or "dag") is a directed graph with no directed cycles.
 That is, it consists of vertices and edges (also called arcs), with each edge directed from one vertex to another, such that following those directions will never form a closed loop.